 Following a stage of turmoil during both world wars, Ockenburgh was employed by a new generation, with a large expansion serving as a youth hostel.
 After the youth hostel and campsite were closed, the manor and its surrounding grounds reverted into a heavily dilapidated state.

-In 2015 a citizens’ initiative was launched to revive the Historical Ockenburgh Country Estate.
-The Grade A Listed building had then been abandoned for 20 years, with rising uncertainty on finding a new role that would honour its qualities.
-The community came into action and opened a pop-up café, run by volunteers, as part of the activities enrolled to redevelop the estate it on a small-scale, broad-based and sustainable manner.
-They started a foundation to manage restoring the manor and give the estate a social, educational and cultural role: the Foundation for the Preservation of Historical Ockenburgh Estate (SHBO).
-In 2017 they prompted the municipality to initiate the first construction works to preserve the villa.
+In 2015 a formal citizens’ initiative was launched to revive the Historical Ockenburgh Country Estate.
+The Grade A Listed building had then been abandoned for over 20 years.
+There was rising uncertainty on finding a new purpose for the building that would honour its qualities.
+The community came into action and first opened a pop-up café, run by volunteers.
+It took a central role, centralising the execution of activities that were enrolled to redevelop the estate in a small-scale, yet broad-based and sustainable manner.
+The volunteers started a foundation to manage the restoration of the manor to consolidate the future of the estate through giving it a social, educational and cultural role.
+In 2017 the Foundation for the Preservation of Historical Ockenburgh Estate (SHBO) prompted the municipality to initiate the first construction works to preserve the villa.

 The citizens’ initiative is made possible with contribution of around 150 volunteers active today, joining forces in the Foundation (SHBO).
 Through crowdfunding, fundraising and other initiatives its goals are being met.
 We feel committed to their objectives and encourage you to find out more, and will take the opportunity to enjoy a warm welcome in 2020!

 Some major contributions were granted by: